-Enter your gross payroll, total receipts, and average value of gross assets in the appropriate boxes.
-A corporate partner should enter its proportionate part of the partnership's payroll, receipts and assets.
-(Proportionate part means the percentage which the partnership used to distribute to the partner, its distributive share of partnership ordinary income in an income year, or partnership ordinary loss in a loss year.)
+Lines 74a through 74d - Fixed dollar minimum tax - Enter your gross payroll, total receipts, and average value of gross assets on lines 74a, 74b, and 74c.
+A corporate partner should enter its proportionate part of the partnership's payroll, receipts, and assets.
+(Proportionate part means the percentage that the partnership used to distribute to the partner, its distributive share of partnership ordinary income in an income year, or partnership ordinary loss in a loss year.)

-To avoid an erroneous assessment or a delay in your refund, you must enter an amount in each of the three boxes provided on line 74.
-If you do not have gross assets, gross payroll or total receipts, enter "0" in the appropriate boxes.
+To avoid an erroneous assessment or a delay in your refund, you must enter an amount on lines 74a, 74b, and 74c.
+If you do not have gross assets, gross payroll, or total receipts, enter 0 on these lines.

-Gross payroll - Include the total wages, salaries, and other personal services compensation of all employees, including general executive officers, wherever located.
-For a period of less than 12 months, annualize gross payroll by dividing it by the number of months in the short period and multiplying the result by 12.
+Line 74a - Gross payroll - Include the total wages, salaries, and other personal services compensation of all employees, including general executive officers, wherever located.
+For a short period (a period of less than 12 months), annualize gross payroll by dividing it by the number of months in the short period and multiplying the result by 12.